mapzen/documentation/docs/overview/rate-limits.md

 [Mapzen Elevation](https://mapzen.com/documentation/elevation/) provides the height or elevation at a set of locations and has these limits:

-- 20,000 free requests per day
+- 5,000 free requests per month

 There are also limitations on the number of sampling points for which you request elevations.

-_Note: This service currently offers only free access with these limits.
-Mapzen is working on updating this service to allow increased usage._

 The Mapzen Elevation lookup service is built from the [Joerd](https://github.com/tilezen/joerd) open-source project.